ppernot/MS-Ana/README.md

     | ratio | u\_ratio |
     | ----- | -------- |

-  - a set of lines with tag “Mean”, containing for each target compound, the mean of the properties over the set of experiments.
-Weighted means are estimated, based on the inverse of the squared uncertainties.
+  - a set of lines with tag “Mean”, containing for each target compound the mean of the properties over the set of experiments.
+Weighted means are used, with weights estimated by the Cochran’s ANOVA method
+    \[2\].

+    The observed variance is decomposed in two terms: the variance due to the parametric uncertainty on the property (estimated in `analysis.R`), and an unknown variance term due to experimental fluctuations (repeatability).
+The latter is estimated as the observed variance minus the mean of the parametric variances, with a positivity constraint.
+The variance for a datum is then the sum of its parametric variance and the repeatability variance.
+The weights are the normalized reciprocal variances \[3\].

 ## `quantify.R`